Hiwonder-docs/JetMax/source/docs/3_AI_Vision_Games_Lesson.md

 ### 3.7.2 Preparation

 1)  Please place the robotic arm on the map, then switch on it and calibrate its position.
 You can calibrate the robotic arm via the mobile APP.
 For the detailed instruction, you can refer to the **[2.
-Quick User Experience]()**.
+Quick User Experience](https://wiki.hiwonder.com/projects/JetMax/en/latest/docs/2_Quick_User_Experience.html)**.
 Then place the tag blocks to the recognition area.
-Ensure these blocks are not too close to each other and don’t place the blocks to the edge to the recognition area.
+Ensure these blocks are not too close to each other and don't place the blocks to the edge to the recognition area.

 2)  Install and open the NoMachine remote tool.
-For detailed instruction, you can refer to “**[3.
-AI Vision Games->3.1 Set Development Environment->3.1.1 Remote Tool Installation and Connection]()**”.
+For detailed instruction, you can refer to "**[3.
+AI Vision Games->3.1 Set Development Environment->3.1.1 Remote Tool Installation and Connection](https://wiki.hiwonder.com/projects/JetMax/en/latest/docs/3_AI_Vision_Games_Lesson.html#remote-tool-installation-and-connection)**".

 ### 3.7.3 Operation Steps